How to Keep Fruit from Sticking to Dehydrator Trays: The Best Tips & Tricks

 Low humidity in the room can cause the fruit to dry out too quickly and become brittle.
 To ensure that the fruit dries evenly, it is important to check the humidity level in the room before starting the dehydrator.

-Fruits should not be Sliced Too Thin.
+Fruits Should Not be Sliced Too Thin.

 If food is sliced too thin, it will dry out quickly and run the risk of sticking to the dehydrator trays.